sherlifelix/blog/_posts/2019-05-30-top-5-animals-with-weird-spooky-names.md

 There are people and children amongst us that are scared of certain animals.
 In most cases people get scared when they actually see the animal, the way they look or when they get to witness / know about the animal’s aggressive behaviour.
-But are there animals in the wild that can give you the scares just by their names.
+But are there animals in the wild that can give you the scares just by their names?
 Sure there are!!
 Here are 5 of the top animals with spooky or evil names that can scare you.

 ## Gila Monster